or-equals/dotfiles/README.md

 # Check to see if you're authenticated
 ssh -T git@github.com

-Download and install Vim Plug
+Download and install Vim Plug for Neovim

-brew install zsh zsh-completions zsh-syntax-highlighting zsh-autosuggestions

 chsh -s /bin/zsh